 What Is Saw Palmetto?

-Saw palmetto (serenoa repens) is a type of small palm tree common to Florida and Georgia that ranges from 2 feet to 10 feet tall.
+Saw palmetto (Serenoa repens) is a type of small palm tree common to Florida and Georgia that ranges from 2 feet to 10 feet tall.
 The tree produces berries that are used in dietary supplements.
-As a supplement, the herb is sometimes used to help prostate problems, specially begin prostatic hyperplasia (BPH), a where the prostate grows in size as a man ages.
+As a supplement, the herb is sometimes used to help prostate problems, especially begin prostatic hyperplasia (BPH), where the prostate grows in size as a man ages.
 This can cause problems during urination.

-At least one study has shown saw palmetto helped BPH symptoms as well as a prescription drug called finasteride which is used to treat BPH and hair loss.
+At least one study has shown the herb helped BPH symptoms as well as a prescription drug called finasteride which is used to treat BPH and hair loss.

 How Does Saw Palmetto Work?

 The berries in from the tree contain compounds like beta-sitosterol and others that seem to inhibit an enzyme called 5-alpha-reductase which converts testosterone into dihydrotestosterone (DHT).
 By blocking DHT formation, this is thought to stop the prostate gland from growing.

 DHT also seems to be bad for hair too and some research has noted saw palmetto helps hair grow by blocking DHT.
 While there are not many studies, this blocking of DHT may be why the herbal is in hair supplements such as Halo Beauty.

 Saw Palmetto And Birth Control Pills

 Some women are concerned that supplements containing saw palmetto might interfere with birth control pills and put them at an increased risk of pregnancy.
 After I did some digging, I noticed other credible websites like WebMD mentioning this also.

 I got more interested and decided to do a deep dive into the research.